Digithought/DigiFramework/README.md

     		Fire(MotorControllerTriggers.Stopped);
     	}
     }

+The above is used something like this:

+	var controller = new MotorController(config).Actor;
+	controller.Start();
+	controller.StateChanged += (o, t) => { if (t.Target == MotorControllerStates.Started) controller.SetSpeed(0.5f, -0.5f); };

+The implementation above looks pretty straight forward hopefully.
+Here are some subtleties:
+* Note that the MotorController implementation can be written in a single-threaded manner.
+This is a big advantage to actors: no shared state, just write your actor single threadedly.
+* No logic is needed to check that the controller is in the correct state before setting the speed or what not; this is accomplished by the declaration of which commands are valid during which states in InitializeCommands.
+* The Start and Stop commands aren't implemented in the class, yet they are available in the actor interface.
+Magic!
+* Errors are handled by the actor, the propagated to the callers.
+It is important that actors listen to events, such as StateChanged on one another if an actor cares whether another one faults for instance, but all calls are fire-and-forget.
+Any functions that cause an exception will result in the default value for the return type.
+* If a trigger is fired during a state transition (as often they are due to logic in "...Entered" events) the trigger doesn't fire until the transition completes.
+This ensures that state events never appear to be out of order.

 I hope to add more examples, including how to use the state machine's Condition to automatically advance states.